T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "Ok..
 You'll want to head to Drellen's Wares for the rope and waterskin.
 I don't know a good place to by alcohol to not drink it on premises.
 Why, may I ask, do you want a waterskin?"
 Lyric informed and questioned.
 "Might come in handy.
 Never know."
 Lyric eyed Aaron suspiciously, pondering the things a grumpy artificial man could do with water.
+"I think I'll go visit the Citadel of Light to put in one last prayer to Vitalas before we set off."
+Gabriel added after a short silence.
+"Yes, I think I'll join you.
+I've wanted to see the inside of the Citadel for a while now."
+Wiate agreed.
+"I'll come too!
+Love me a church!"
+Michael interjected gleefully.
+"It's settled then; I shall inspect whatever manner of transporta"